SchistoDan/ena-taxid-creation/README.md

 ## TO DO ##
 - Figure out what to do when GBIF IDs are inconsistent.
 - Parse new taxIDs created by ENA to file.
-Currently unsure how new taxIDs will be returned by ENA after creation, and how to get them into ENA sample registration form for sample accession number creation (if even necessary).
+Currently unsure how new taxIDs will be returned by ENA after creation, and how to get them into ENA sample registration form for sample accession number creation.

 GBIF ID inconsistency example: